Toufool/AutoSplit/README.md

 - **Custom thresholds** are place between parenthesis `()` in the filename.
 This value will override the default threshold.
 - **Custom pause times** are placed between square brackets `[]` in the filename.
 This value will override the default pause time.
 - **Custom delay times** are placed between hash signs `##` in the filename.
 Note that these are in milliseconds.
 For example, a 10 second split delay would be `#10000#`.
 You cannot skip or undo splits during split delays.
+- **Custom comparison FPS** is placed between exclamation marks `!!` in the filename.
+This value will override the default FPS for the given image or text file and does also apply to the reset image.
+- **Custom rectangle position** is placed between plus signs `++` in the filename.
+Note that these will only apply for text files when using text recognition (.txt).
+The scheme looks like this: `+740-1180-60-150+`.
+These are the X and Y coordinates in the image to draw a rectangle.
+They are seperated by the minus sign `-` and follow the form `+X-X-Y-Y+`.
+The second X and Y values need to be bigger then the first ones.
+You will need to adjust these values depending on your capture resolution.
 - A different **comparison method** can be specified with their 0-base index between carets `^^`:
   - `^0^`: L2 Norm
   - `^1^`: Histogram